Business

 The competition is on for the most outstanding female students in the Middle East and Africa who will be awarded scholarships, financial aid, and computers.

-To find outstanding female students across the Middle East and Africa, Goodwall, social network of positive, inspirational young people who connect and get recognition for their talents and achievements, has launched a competition with The Womanity Foundation – a group that empowers women and girls in developing countries.
+To find outstanding female students across the Middle East and Africa, Goodwall, a social network of positive, inspirational young people who connect and get recognition for their talents and achievements, has launched a competition with The Womanity Foundation – a group that empowers women and girls in developing countries.

 One female student will receive a year-long scholarship at one of the most prestigious boarding schools in the Middle East.
 She will demonstrate impressive achievements in academic and sporting, as well as qualify for financial aid.